BK7175/Puck_Buzzer-0.2/README.md

 Each Puck.js has a unique name like "QuizBuzzer1", "QuizBuzzer2", etc.
 Puck.js sends: { buzz: true, name: "Puck A" }
 Bangle.js tracks the order people buzzed in.
+(since Banglejs have a limitation here, it connect only 2 puck at a time)

 # IDE
 https://www.espruino.com/ide/